mguella/Ticketswap/README.md

 ## Task description
 A number of critical features can be indetified :
-Account functionality, Cart functionality, Page navigation, Login functionality, Page load times and more.
+-Account functionality
+-Cart functionality
+-Page navigation
+-Login functionality
+-Page load times

 The feature that was chosen to be tested as critical is the search bar/search functionality.